 Now, If you are completely new to the audio world, you may not have known there are several types of microphones that can be used for streaming and YouTube.
-Of the various different types, there are typically three types that commonly get recommended for use in streaming.
+Of the various different types, there are typically three types that stand out within the streaming community.

 Those types are: